yodrew/darkroomretreat/manuscript/make.md

 I have drawn the plans on a computer for precision, clarity, and ease of modification.
 However, at first, they can be baffling to look at.

-1. Use the **key** to understand the symbols and marks
+1. use the **key** to understand the symbols and marks
-2. Compare drawings to photos.
+2. compare drawings to photos.
-3. Read the instructions through a couple times in the days before making begins.
+3. read the instructions through a couple times in the days before making begins.
-4. Then _follow the instructions_, one step at a time, and you ought to end up with the intended component.
+4. then _follow the instructions_, one step at a time, and you ought to end up with the intended component.
+5. dimensions are either H x W x L (height, width, length) or X x Y x Z (left-right, up-down, in-out or width, height, depth) with newer components: helix vents, silencer, fan mount, sleeping mask

-Understanding often comes through action.
+Understanding often comes through doing.
 If this does not work, write me and I'll try to sort out the confusion and maybe improve the instructions and drawings for others, too.

 A drawing has one or two _views_, depending on the best way to communicate its information: